French and German

 Mrs H Woodage – Teacher

-Ethos – The MFL department at Tenbury aims to develop an appreciation of other cultures and build self-confidence by broadening horizons and intercommunicative skills.
-These skills are increasingly important in today’s global society and will provide students with a significant advantage when applying for courses or jobs in an increasingly competitive market.
+The MFL department enables pupils to develop an appreciation of other cultures and build self-confidence by broadening horizons and intercommunicative skills.
+Language and communication skills are vital in today’s ever changing global society and our course helps pupils to develop a deeper understanding of the world around us.
+The impact of which can add value and lead to a significant advantage when applying for courses or jobs in an increasingly competitive market.

 Our French and German cross curricular projects give the pupils the opportunity to nurture a range of skills including problem solving; critical thinking and managing challenging target language.
 We teach pupils how to listen, speak, read and to write in another language and as a consequent develop resilience, a crucial life skill.

 We also place great emphasis on cross-curricular links such as literacy.
 We examine the foreign language and identify similarities and differences with our own language thus enabling students to improve their literacy.

 A wide variety of trips and exchange visits to France and Germany offer our pupils the opportunity to broaden their inter- cultural understanding and support language learning, enabling them to implement their language skills in real-life situations.

 Key Stage three is assessed using threshold statements.
 A child will be given a working at threshold at each data capture: